 Vascular invasion, both macroscopic and microscopic, is correlated with a high rate of recurrence and plays an important role in most hepatocellular carcinoma staging systems.
 Microvascular invasion is determined on biopsy.

-The importance of nodal metastases in hepatocellular carcinoma is not completely defined but considered a late stage finding with poor prognosis.
+The importance of nodal metastases in hepatocellular carcinoma is not entirely defined but considered a late stage finding with poor prognosis.

 - in patients with severe cirrhosis, the Child-Pugh score and MELD score may give a better idea of prognosis than an HCC staging classification